cloki0610/CI-Portfolio-Project-5/README.md

 - [Code Institute Buotique Ado walk-through project](https://github.com/cloki0610/boutique_ado_Walkthrough)

-  I use quite a lot of code in my clone of the code institute project with some change to complete the purchase and payment flow.
-I also reuse some related data model to finish the project.
+  I use quite a lot of code in my clone of the code institute project with some changes to complete the purchase and payment flow.
+I also reuse some related data models to finish the project.

 - [My Project 4](https://github.com/cloki0610/CI-Portfolio-Project-4)

-  I reuse some code from my previous project to create the view as class-based view, and complete my unit tests of my web application.
+  I reuse some code from my previous project to create the view as a class-based view and complete the unit tests of my web application.

 - [Django document](https://docs.djangoproject.com/en/4.0/)

-  I try to create some view with django generic view for more understanding in django, so I get some idea from the example to try the generic class based views.
+  I try to create some views with Django generic view for more understanding in Django, so I get some idea from the example to try the generic class-based views.

 ## **Media**

 - Pexels

-  All images come from and copyrighted by Pexels, the images will be remove or replaced if their policy have changed.
+  All images come from and are copyrighted by Pexels, the images will be removed or replaced if their policy has changed.

 - Flaticon

-  The no image icon come from this website.
+  The no image icon comes from this website.

 ### **Acknowledgment**

 <hr>

-- Thanks to my mentor Daisy McGirr (especially in the final project) for all support and guidance in the process.
-Without her suggestion and encourage I cannot get this far, words cannot express my gratitute for all these time in her mentor session.
+- Thanks to my mentor Daisy McGirr for all support in the process.
+Without her guidance and encouragement, I will never get this far.
+Words cannot express my gratitude for all of it.
-- Thanks StackOverflow's community already has the answers I need, that's helped me solve most of my problems before I ask for the community.
+- The StackOverflow community already has the answers I need, thanks the community helped me solve most of my problems before I ask it.
-- Thanks Code Institute's Slack community for some example and answers already in the chat record so that save some time fix some problem like webhook endpoint and its testing in project's early stage.
+- Thanks to Code Institute's Slack community for some examples and answers already in the chat record so that save some time fix some problems like the webhook endpoint and its testing in the project's early stage.